Indiabulls Consumer Finance NCD Feb-Mar 2019 Issue – Should you invest?

 Indiabulls Consumer Finance is issuing secured redeemable Non Convertible Debentures (NCD’s) to the tune of Rs 250 Crores with an option to retain another Rs 2,750 Crores over subscription totaling to Rs 3,000 Crores.
 It comes with 8 different options, which contains 26 months, 38 months and 60 months tenure NCDs.

-About Indiabulls Consumer Finance Feb 2019 Secured NCD
+go to site About Indiabulls Consumer Finance Feb 2019 Secured NCD

 They are offering secured NCD’s now for Feb 2019.
 The NCDs would constitute secured and senior obligations of Company and shall be first ranking pari passu with the existing secured creditors on all loans and advances/ book debts/ receivables, both present and future of Company equal to the value one time of the debentures outstanding plus interest accrued thereon, and subject to any obligations under applicable statutory and/or regulatory requirements.

 Issue start date: 4-February-2019

 Issue end date: 4-March-2019

 The interest of these NCDs is payable monthly, yearly and on maturity.

 The face value of the NCD bond is Rs 1,000.

 Minimum investment is for 10 bonds means, you need to invest for a minimum of Rs 10,000.
 Beyond this you can invest in multiples of 1 bond.

 These NCD bonds would be listed on BSE and NSE.
 Hence, these are liquid investments.